fiverr/passable/README.md

 ```

 ## The `enforce` function
 The `enforce` function runs your data against different rules and condition.
+It is basically, the default assertion method for Passable tests.
 Its intended use is for validations logic that gets repeated over and over again and shouldn't be written manually.
 For each rule, you may also pass either value or an options object that may be used by the function of the rule.

 The enforce function exposes the following functions: